 Finding the UDID

 To get started you need to ask your beta testers to supply the Unique Device ID (UDID) for their devices.
 Now unless the user is also an iOS developer they are unlikely to know what that means.
 You can try to explain to them how they need to connect the device to iTunes, select the device in the Devices section, find the Summary page, click on the Serial Number to reveal the “hidden” UDID and then command-c (Mac) or ctrl-c (Windows) to copy it into an email.
 However I find the easiest thing to do is to point them towards this article by Apple which explains the steps.
-The article is for the iPad but the steps are the same for all devices.

 Registering the Device

 Once you have the UDID you need to add it to your account in the iOS Provisioning Portal in the same way you would for a development device.
 You do this in the Devices section of the portal and can either use the ‘Add Device’ button to manually add a single device or use the Upload Devices button to bulk upload multiple UDIDs from a text file.

 Note if you want to bulk upload multiple devices the format of the text file needs to be as follows with the two columns separated with tabs: